Velké Losiny

 Velké Losiny (Groß Ullersdorf) is a spa municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
 It has about 2,500 inhabitants.
+The municipality is located on the Losinka Stream in the Hanušovice Highlands.

-It is known for the Velké Losiny Castle and for the Paper Mill, which is a national cultural monument.
+Velké Losiny was founded in the 13th century at the latest.
+The municipality is known for the Velké Losiny Castle and for the Paper Mill at Velké Losiny, which are protected as national cultural monuments.

 Administrative division

 Velké Losiny consists of five municipal parts (in brackets population according to the 2021 census):